 - Help the local economy flourish

-- Provide WGM Vocational School materials, community health materials, Sunday School material and books to aid spiritual growth.
+- Provide WGM Vocational School materials, community health materials, Sunday School materials and books to aid spiritual growth.

-Titus Women is an organization of fully surrendered women prayerfully investing in women.
+Titus Women is an organization of fully surrendered women whose purpose is to prayerfully invest in the spiritual lives of women.
 Their activities are centered around “invite, disciple, pray”.
-Titus Women equip and encourage women to give themselves to Jesus and to become disciple makers.
+Titus Women equips and encourages women to give themselves to Jesus and to become disciple makers.
 They mobilize prayer for revival for their families, churches, nation and the world.
 They do this through hosting retreats, providing resources, supplying speakers to share at women’s events and connecting women in prayerful networks to impact their region.